 If these scenarios make your pulse race, consider getting your DPT degree at BU College of Health & Rehabilitation Sciences: Sargent College.
 U.S. News & World Report ranks our Doctor of Physical Therapy program among the top 9% in the nation.
 And Boston University has few equals in providing opportunities for broad clinical experience, pursuing your personal interests, and taking part in rewarding professional and volunteer activities.

-The doctor of physical therapy degree is a challenging journey: five academic semesters and one summer semester of coursework, plus 44 weeks of full-time clinical education that includes a six-month internship.
-And we offer didactic and practical learning opportunities in vibrant, state-of-the-art facilities right on campus – including our Physical Therapy and Athletic Training Lab and the Boston University Physical Therapy Center.
+The doctor of physical therapy degree is a challenging journey: five academic semesters and one summer semester of coursework, plus 36 weeks of full-time clinical education.
+And we offer didactic and practical learning opportunities in vibrant, state-of-the-art facilities right on campus – including our Physical Therapy Lab, Center for Simulated Clinical Experience, and the Boston University Physical Therapy Center.
 After completing the DPT program and passing the licensure examination, you’ll be not only clinically competent but also truly confident as you enter clinical practice.

 Along the way, you’ll have unforgettable projects, professors, and practical encounters.
 For an Academic Practicum, one DPT student created a family education program for children with disabilities in Haiti.
 Another developed a business plan for a fitness center designed for people in wheelchairs.
 Our students have also helped construct a 2-day course for therapists and students in Guatemala, raised money for PT research, and worked with underprivileged city kids.